inhabitedtype/ocaml-webmachine/CONTRIBUTING.md

 1. Modify the [`_oasis`][oasis] file to reflect changed dependencies;
 2. Run `oasis setup` to regenerate files used in the build process; and
-3. Run `oasis2opam --local` to regenerate the opam file used when publishing releases to [OPAM][OPAM].
+3. Update `opam/opam` to reflect the changes made in the `_oasis` file.

 Try to include these changes in a separate commit.
-That's not always possible, so don't sweat it too much.
+That's not always possible, so don't sweat it too much if you can't.